-- Enjoy a plate of cheese, olives and fig or apricot jam.
+- Enjoy a plate of cheese, olives, bread and fig or apricot jam.

 - Ready-Set-Go: The night before, make a breakfast plan as you clean up from dinner.
-Set the table and prepare you cooking utensils the night before.
+Set the table and prepare your cooking utensils the night before.

 - Omelets or Frittatas: Prepare fresh vegetable omelets or frittatas ahead of time to reheat all week long.

 - Brown Bag Breakfast: Grab a banana, a bag of trail mix made with whole-grain cereal, shelled pistachios and a favorite dried fruit (try diced apricot, pineapple or mango).

 If Your Picky Eater Needs Coaxing...

 - Instead of Doughnuts: Offer whole-grain toaster waffles or pancakes.
 Add other foods such as low-fat milk and fruit to ensure some extra nutrition.